qarmin/czkawka/README.md

   - Temporary Files - Allows finding temporary files
   - Similar Files - Finds files which are not exactly the same
   - Zeroed Files - Find files which are filled with zeros(usually corrupted)
+  - Same Musc - Search for music with same artist, album etc.

 ## Usage and requirements